goodells/Pedigree/README.md

 ## Highlights

 * Support for classes and interfaces
+* Cyclic extension is forbidden
-* Does not modify default constructors
+* Does not modify any constructors or default objects
 * Tiny file size
 * No third-party dependencies (only `util`)
+* Method-chaining interface

 ## Installation